|

 Mindprint En-Voice

-Also I intend to review more multi-fx pedals/racks that include compression.
+Also I intend to review more multi-fx that include compression.

-Note that most of these are either pedals or 1-space rack units.
-There are many fantastic compressors in 2RU or "API lunchbox" module formats which I won't bother reviewing at this time because they are impractical for most stage musicians' rigs.
-Maybe at some other time in life I'll take on the bigger studio units.
+Also note that most of the ones on the list are either pedals or 1-space rack units.
+There are many fantastic compressors in 2RU or "API lunchbox" module formats which I probably won't review any time soon because they are impractical for most stage musicians' rigs, and honestly I just can't afford to buy many of them.

 Here are a few that I probably won't review, for other reasons: